chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 		- Namaari’s furious.
 Swears her revenge aloud to Raya.
 She returns Fang’s Shard safely to her mom.
 		- in story notes for myself: Namaari’s not seen the outside world since.
 After this, she checks it out and finds Raya’s truthful.
 	- Episode 2A would end with Raya and Sisu finding Tail’s Gem shard, and Namaari revealing herself.
 	- Episode 2B would start with Namaari’s sympathetic “I’m sorry”.
-So 2A itself doubles down on her ruthless throughout (as Raya narrates), but 2B would offer a puzzling melancholy Namaari (now that Sisu herself has met Namaari).
+So 2A itself doubles down on her ruthless throughout (as Raya narrates), but 2B would offer a puzzling melancholy Namaari (now that Sisu herself has met Namaari)

 ### Setup Sisu and Namaari